s0md3v/Photon/README.md

 - JavaScript files & Endpoints present in them
 - Strings based on custom regex pattern

-The extracted information is saved in an organized manner.\
+The extracted information is saved in an organized manner:

 ![save demo](https://image.ibb.co/ezTEyd/Screenshot_2018_07_22_12_24_44.png)

+By default, all informations will be store inside `output/<domain name>` directory.
+You can specify the output directory by providing `--output` option from the command line.

 #### Intelligent Multithreading
 Here's a secret, most of the tools floating on the internet aren't properly multi-threaded even if they are supposed to.
 They either supply a list of items to threads which results in multiple threads accessing the same item or they simply put a thread lock and end up rendering multi-threading useless.\